 In developed countries, maize is consumed mainly as second-cycle produce, in the form of meat, eggs and dairy products.
 In developing countries, maize is consumed directly and serves as staple diet for some 200 million people.
 Most people regard maize as a breakfast cereal.
 However, in a processed form it is also found as fuel (ethanol) and starch.
 Starch in turn involves enzymatic conversion into products such as sorbitol, dextrine, sorbic and lactic acid, and appears in household items such as beer, ice cream, syrup, shoe polish, glue, fireworks, ink, batteries, mustard, cosmetics, aspirin and paint.

 International business environment

-- With food prices racing higher around the world, and strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component.
-The US is the world’s largest producer of maize, followed by China, Brazil and the EU (ABSA, 2017).
-Visit the National Corn Growers Association website – www.ncga.com.
+- With strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component in global supply and demand.
+The USA is the largest producer of maize, followed by China, Brazil, the EU and Argentina (USDA, 2018).